chastitywhiterose/Walking-the-Rainbow-Bridge/book/Walking-the-Rainbow-Bridge.md

 I know what you'll say next: "But being gay is a choice!"

 First, it isn't a choice in any meaningful sense.
-Second, if it were a choice, it would actually be the fine choice.
+Second, if it were a choice, it would actually be a fine choice.
 Third, you know what *is* a choice?
 Shutting up when you don't know what you're talking about.

 I will use 2 examples to illustrate the point I am making.